vishnugamini/CNN-Model-to-detect-cats-and-dogs/README.md

-## Convulutinal neural network to detect cats and dogs
-This is a CNN model built using a large dataset of 10 thousand pictures and has the capability to differentiate between a dog and a cat.
+# CNN Model to Detect Animals

+CNN Model to Detect Animals is a deep learning project that utilizes Convolutional Neural Networks (CNNs) to classify images and detect different animals.
+By training a CNN model on a labeled dataset of animal images, this project aims to accurately identify and classify animals in unseen images.

+## Dataset

+The dataset used in this project consists of a large collection of 10 thousand labeled images of various animals, including cats and dogs.

+## Model Architecture

-It uses 2 convolutional layers and one Dense layer.
-Max pooling was used to extract features with a pool size of 2.
+- The CNN model consists of 2 convolutional layers followed by a Dense layer.
+- Max pooling is used with a pool size of 2 to extract features.
-Images were scaled to 150X150 size, different transformations were applied to augument all the images to avoid overfitting. epochs was set to 30 which essentially means the model went over the data set 30 times.

-# Implication
-Achieved 90 percent accuracy rate

-****
+- Images are scaled to a size of 150x150 pixels.
+- Various transformations are applied to augment the images, helping to prevent overfitting.

+## Training Details

+- The model is trained for 30 epochs
+- The training process utilized the entire dataset of 10 thousand images.
+- The model achieved an accuracy rate of 90%.

+## Dependencies

+The following dependencies are required to run the project:

+- Python 3
+- TensorFlow
+- Keras
+- NumPy
+- Matplotlib

+## Installation

+To run the CNN Model to Detect Animals project, follow these steps:

+1. Clone the repository

+2. Navigate to the project directory:

+3. Install the required dependencies:

+## Usage

+- Adjust the model architecture, hyperparameters, and training configurations in `train.py`.
+- Modify the evaluation metrics or add additional evaluation methods in `evaluate.py`.
+- Customize the prediction script `predict.py` to fit your specific requirements.